ukparliament/ontologies/meta/weeknotes/2025/36/index.md

 For more understandable reasons, tabled written questions are sourced from one systen and their corresponding answers from a different system.
 Answers being matched to their initiating questions by means of their 'unique' 'identifiers'.
 Dear reader, we believe you may spot the problem here.
 Anya and Conker being off on their holidays, Librarian Jayne took hold of the reins, yet another Trello board was created and [Delivery Manager Lydia](https://bsky.app/profile/lydiakeegal.bsky.social) marshalled the troops.
 Even as we type, data engineers Victoria, Sadia and Jianhan are hard at work turning Jayne's cards into actionable [SPARQL](https://en.wikipedia.org/wiki/SPARQL) queries.

 Still, we should not complain.
 Back in the day, sessions were named and identified according to the [regnal years](https://api.parliament.uk/regnal-years/regnal-years) they spanned.
-Only Westminster's finest believing it best to identify concepts by two unknowable things.
-In this case the end date of the session and demise of the monarch.
-At least these days our naming schema only relies on one unknowable thing.
-Who are we to question progress?
+In this case the end date of the session and the demise of the monarch.
+At least these days our naming schema relies on only one unknowable thing.

 ## Unboiling scrutiny eggs